trustedanalytics/mqtt-listener-example/docs/External-client.md

 ## Certificate

+There are two possible sources from which you can obtain certificates needed to connect to Mosquitto.
+Depending on the system configuration you are working on you may use:

+1. CA-signed certificate - a certificate issued by a trusted CA.

+2. Self-signed certificate - a certificate generated during the deploy phase.

+How to choose the proper source?
+* If the certificate was generated during the deploy phase you must obtain it directly from the MQTT server.
+* Otherwise it is better to use the CA-signed certificate located in the certificate repository on the MQTT client's machine.

+### CA-signed certificate

+A CA-signed certificate is usually shipped by the OS vendor together with other CA-signed certificates and may be contained within a certificate chain bundle (a special file) on the local Linux machine.
+That means it may already be found on the MQTT client's machine.

+To use it we just need to point that file but its location depends on the OS.
+Below are locations on selected systems:

+* Ubuntu:
+    - /etc/ssl/certs/ca-certificates.crt

+* Debian:
+    - /etc/ssl/certs/ca-certificates.crt

+* CentOS:
+    - /etc/ssl/certs/ca-bundle.crt
+    - /etc/pki/tls/certs/ca-bundle.crt

+* Fedora:
+    - /etc/pki/tls/certs/ca-bundle.crt

+Unfortunately it may differ per server instance and needs to be verified.

+Use this file in case the MQTT server has a signed certificate.

+### Self-signed certificate

-The certificate provided to the client is the public certificate of the server.
+The certificate provided to the client may be the public certificate of the MQTT server.
 As far as I know, there is no way of obtaining it with the TAP console.
-As the certificate is public, you can download it with the openssl command-line utilility, as shown below:
+As the certificate is public, you can download it with the openssl command-line utility, as shown below:

 ```bash
 #!/usr/bin/env bash